limplicity/limplicity.github.io/ES6-prop-Loader/my_idea.md

 Philosophy
 ----------

 The Loader API is pretty important because it opens up the possibility to arbitrarily extend the behavior and capabilities of ES6 `import`.
 Therefore it should be crafted with future-proofness and extensibility in mind.
-Therefore it should be pretty generic and not imply too much detail about how `import'ing works internally (e.g. resolving, fetching, parsing, compiling, instantiating, etc.).
+Therefore it should be pretty generic and not imply too much detail about how `import`ing works internally (e.g. resolving, fetching, parsing, compiling, instantiating, etc.).

 I think the most generic yet usable definition of `import` is as follows: